November 11, 2021

-Chronic pain is defined as pain that has been ongoing for more than six months, or pain that may continue even after the injury/illness that caused it has healed.
+Chronic pain is defined as pain that has been ongoing for more than six months, or pain that may continue even after the injury or illness that caused it has healed.
 It may be affecting your relationships, affecting your ability to perform work or household duties, or causing depression and anxiety.

 Why You Still May Have Pain